 wolf vs human size comparison

-This size comparison underscores the fascinating diversity of life on Earth, where creatures as different as wolves and humans share the planet, each adapted to their unique environments and ways of life.
+Wolves are shorter in height and weigh between 50 and 110 pounds, while humans typically weigh between 125 and 200 pounds.
+This size comparison highlights the diverse diversity of life on Earth, where wolves and humans share unique environments and ways of life.

 conclusion